tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/config-VM-GCP.md

 {{% tip %}}
 **Working with heavy files or having memory issues?**

-Your Virtual Machine can be monitored, this will be useful specially when the tasks you are running are memory demanding.
+Your Virtual Machine can be monitored, this will be useful especially when the tasks you are running are memory-demanding.

-Also, oftentimes you'll be working with large files in where you'll need to use the so-called "buckets" to access extra storage, and the ways to establish the connection with them might not be that intuitive...

-Luckily for you, you'll learn these and more useful skills in our [next building block](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/mem-storage-gcp/) on the topic!
+Also, oftentimes you'll be working with large files and you'll need to use the so-called "buckets" to access extra storage.
+The ways to establish the connection with them might not be that intuitive, but luckily for you, you'll learn these and more useful skills in our [next building block](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/mem-storage-gcp/) on the topic!

 {{% /tip %}}